 All those beautiful plants you have set up in vases and pots in your home not only prep your space for the photo op you know is bound to happen, but they also help to purify the air.
 Some plants do this better than others, however, so we decided to break down the most effective plants that promote the ultimate wellness-first lifestyle.
-Keep reading to find out which plants you should be stocking up on.
+Keep reading to find out which are the best indoor plants.

 You don’t need anything fancy to clean out the air as plants do the trick just by inhabiting a space.
 “We know that plants breathe in carbon dioxide and breathe out oxygen,” says Nancy Nidiffer, a plant specialist at Suburban Lawn and Garden.
 “Through this process, the plants filter out and absorb the toxins and breathe out fresh, clean air.”
 Plants absorb the toxic gases through their roots and leaves.
 In addition, the soil in the potted plants neutralize the toxins, so the entire plant system helps decrease the compound concentration in the air.